MohitGoel92/Marketing-Adverts-Optimisation/README.md

 **Task: Which advert should the company use?**

-We currently work for a car company in the analytics department.
+We currently work in the analytics department of a car company.
 The marketing team has produced 10 great adverts for a new SUV but are unsure which advert to choose as their final advert to release.
 We wish to investigate which advert customers will respond to the best and optimise our best advert.

 We will be using "Reinforcement Learning" to complete this marketing business task, with our two approaches being the "Upper Confidence Bound" and "Thompson Sampling" algorithm.